Apr 17, 2014 · 4:30 p.m.– 6:00 p.m. · Dickinson Hall, Room 211

 Apr 21, 2014 · 11:55 p.m.–11:55 p.m. · Location: N/A

-Ph.D. candidates pursuing innovative research on water and water-related topics with implications for the environment.
+Ph.D. candidates pursuing innovative research on water and water-related topics with implications for the environment are encouraged to apply.

 In the 2014-2015 academic year, 1-2 awards in amounts up to $ 8,000 will be available for dissertation support.
 Funds may be used for a range of purposes including: summer stipend, fieldwork, travel, conference participation, equipment, and other costs associated with data analysis and facilities use.
 The funds cannot be used for tuition support or indirect costs.